 - animals performing stereotypic behaviour (which is often a sign of psychological distress), including a spider monkey, baby coyote, and several large cats;

 - zoo management stating that several Père David deers (extinct in the wild) broke their necks and died after being chased by dogs and running into a fence.

 Ontario has become the roadside zoo capital of Canada, due to weak laws and inadequate enforcement.
 Ontario is the only province in the country where there is no license or permit required to open a zoo full of wild, exotic animals.
-As a result, the provincial government is powerless to shut down a zoo—not matter how bad the conditions may be.
-Even a hairstylist needs a license to operate in the province of Ontario, yet the government is leaving vulnerable animals out in the cold by failing to license and regulate zoos.
+As a result, the provincial government is powerless to shut down a zoo—no matter how bad the conditions may be.